 6 Surprising Facts About Composing Music for Video Games

 It’s no secret that a lot of composers from more traditional media such as TV, film, commercials are getting interested in doing games.
 Go to a GameSoundCon or GDC, and many of the composers there have done the bulk of their work composing for film, TV and other more traditional media.
 Oftentimes, these composers are struck by how different composing for games can be from composing for other media.
-Here are 6 things that typically surprise those getting into games for the first time:
+Here are 8 things (ok, I've added a couple since the original post!) that typically surprise those getting into games for the first time:

 Writing game music presents a whole new set of creative challenges in addition to those required to create great music.